 - Refrigerate the tart to allow the filling to set.

 - Decorate with whipped cream.

-Ginger preserved in syrup, or “ginger nuts”, can be bought at Asian foodshops.
+Ginger preserved in syrup, or “ginger nuts”, can be bought in Asian food shops.
 Alternatively, use freshly grated ginger root.

-The “Kook en Geniet” used shortcrust dough to make a baked base for their ginger tart, but using ginger biscuits to make the crust works well.
+The “Kook en Geniet” used shortcrust dough to make a baked base for their ginger tart, but using ginger biscuits to make the crust works well too.